-Activity submitted; New draft State Audit Law submitted for strengthening SAO financial and operational independence.
-Period of Responsible to be submitted to the Parliament of the RNM; New draft State Audit Law for strengthening SAO financial and operational independence submitted to and adopted by the Assembly of the RNM.
-Other partners Costs Source of financing 1.
-Initiating constitutional changes to achieve constitutional independence of the SAO in accordance with the principles, standards and guidelines of INTOSAI realization 2022-2025 institution Authorized proposer of the constitutional amendment; Assembly of RNM 7,000 Ongoing EU-funded Twinning project 2.
-Strengthening external audit legal framework aimed at strengthening financial and operational independence of SAO in line with INTOSAI principles, standards and guidelines 2022 SAO Ministry of Finance, Government of RNM and Assembly of RNM 14,000 Ongoing EU-funded Twinning project MEASURE 2: Strengthening the in Performance indicators Data source Baseline FY20 Target FG22 Target FG23 Target FG24 Target FG25 Percentage of implementation of the SAO Development Strategy 2022-2026 SAO Annual report on the performed audits and operation Percentage of implementation of the SAO Development Strategy 2022 - 2026 -20% Percentage of implementation of the SAO Development Strategy 2022 - 2026 -40% Percentage of implementation of the SAO Development Strategy 2022 - 2026 -60% Percentage of implementation of the SAO Development Strategy 2022 - 2026 -80% Percentage of audit scope of total public expenditures SAO Annual report on the performed audits and operation 59% ≥59% ≥59% ≥59% ≥60%
+II.
+Adhered principles in awarding Established amount of funds SAO Annual 10,900 Eur ≥ 9,800 Eur ≥9,000 Eur ≥ 8,100 Eur ≥ 7,300 Eur public procurement contracts in awarding public procurement contracts where report on the performed audits irregularities have been and operation identified with the audits; MEASURE 1: Strengthen legislative fra amework for external audit Performance indicators Data source Baseline FY20 Target FG22 Target FG23 Target FG24 Target FG25 Strengthen constitutional, financial and operational independence of the SAO Draft amendment to the Constitution of the RNM for regulation of SAO as a constitutional category submitted; The legal framework includes satisfactory provisions on the independence and mandate of the SAO, but its independence is not yet guaranteed in the Constitution.
+Draft amendment to the Constitution of the RNM for regulation of the SAO as a constitutional category prepared and submitted to the authorized proposer of the constitutional amendment to be submitted to the Parliament of the RNM; Adopted amendments to the Constitution of RNM for regulation of SAO as a constitutional category New draft State Audit Law submitted for strengthening SAO financial and operational independence.
+New draft State Audit Law for strengthening SAO financial and operational independence submitted to and adopted by the Assembly of the RNM.
+Activity Period of realization Responsible institution Other partners Costs Source of financing Initiating constitutional changes to achieve constitutional independence of the SAO in accordance with the principles, standards and guidelines of INTOSAI 2022-2025 SAO Authorized proposer of the constitutional amendment; Assembly of RNM 7,000 Ongoing EU-funded Twinning project Strengthening external audit legal framework aimed at strengthening financial and operational independence of SAO in line with INTOSAI principles, standards and guidelines 2022 SAO Ministry of Finance, Government of RNM and Assembly of RNM 14,000 Ongoing EU-funded Twinning project MEASURE 2: Strengthening the institu . , Performance indicators Data source Baseline FY20 Target FG22 Target FG23 Target FG24 Target FG25 Percentage of implementation of the SAO Development Strategy 2022-2026 SAO Annual report on the performed audits and operation Percentage of implementation of the SAO Development Strategy 2022 - 2026 -20% Percentage of implementation of the SAO Development Strategy 2022 - 2026 -40% Percentage of implementation of the SAO Development Strategy 2022 - 2026 -60% Percentage of implementation of the SAO Development Strategy 2022 - 2026 -80% Percentage of audit scope of total public expenditures SAO Annual report on the performed audits and operation 59% ≥59% ≥60% ≥60,5% ≥61%